WeTransfer/Mocker/README.md

 Run `carthage update` to build the framework and drag the built `Mocker.framework` into your Xcode project.

 ### Swift Package Manager

+The [Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
+It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

 #### Manifest File